mkartik/Reflection_Chatbot/README.md

 # Reflection_Chatbot
-A chatbot application that provides emphathetic response to the user's input.
+A chatbot application that provides empathetic response to the user's input.

 ## 1. Environment Setup
 pip install -r requirements.txt